SuryaPradeepM/Visiting-cards-Information-Extraction/README.md

 For the text detection model, I'm using [CTPN](https://github.com/eragonruan/text-detection-ctpn), you may need to clone this to reproduce the results.

+The dataset for testing was taken from [Stanford Mobile Visual Search](https://exhibits.stanford.edu/data/catalog/rb470rw0983)

 ### Instructions for running the code

 ```